agritheory/stonecrop/stonecrop/readme.md

 _This package is under active development / design._

 ## Design
-A context will define schema, events and hooks.
+A context will define schema, workflow and actions.
   - Schema describes the data model and layout of the document.
-  - Events are the events that are registered on it and will specific to the context.
+  - Workflows are the events that are registered on it and will specific to the context.
 An application might have 'login', 'onAppLoad', 'beforeRouteChange' and 'logout' events.
 A form/document context might define CRUD events.
 A table component, nested inside the form component might define its own events.
 I think we want Events to be FSM
-  - Hooks are an ordered set of functions, called by Event
+  - Actions are an ordered set of functions, called by Workflow
   - [Router integration](https://pinia.vuejs.org/core-concepts/plugins.html#adding-new-external-properties).
 Stonecrop setup should expect a router or provide a default implementation

 The context will be tree-shaped with a single root.
 Adding more nodes at the root level isn't a problem, but multiple roots would be disallowed.